 Nothing is more frustrating than a slow WiFi connection.
 No businessman or woman wants an important video conference to drop off due to a shaky connection.

 The steps outlined in this article will help improve your connection speed.
 Replacing obsolete equipment or relocating your router are proven troubleshooting solutions.
-If you want to learn more about correcting slow WiFi in London, please contact us to schedule an appointment today.
+If you want to learn more about correcting slow WiFi in London, please contact our wifi installation experts to schedule an appointment today.